facebook

 How is mononucleosis transmitted?

 EBV is primarily transmitted through saliva, which explains the nickname "kissing disease."
-But kissing is not the only way you can get infected.
-The virus can also be transmitted through sharing utensils, glasses, or toothbrushes, as well as through coughing or sneezing.
+However, kissing is not the only way you can get infected.
+The virus can also be transmitted by sharing utensils, glasses, or toothbrushes, as well as through coughing or sneezing.

-You might be wondering: Is it possible to get mononucleosis only once?
-The answer is both yes and no. Once you are infected with EBV, the virus remains in your body in a latent form for life.
-This means that most people only get mononucleosis once, but the virus can be reactivated if your immune system is weakened.
+You might now be wondering: Is it possible to get mononucleosis only once?
+The answer is yes and no. Once you are infected with EBV, the virus remains in your body in a latent form for life.
+This means that most people get infected with mononucleosis only once, but the virus can be reactivated if your immune system is weakened.

 Try our natural products